textaDNA/Jacquard/README.md

   -j          decodes ".splitted.zip" file, saves it ".decoded"
 ```
-In our textaDNA project, we have used this code first to encode and retrieve a short quote and the logo of our research center, in silico, and next to scale up to try in vitro experiments with real data and real DNA sequences.
+In our textaDNA project, we have used this code first to encode and retrieve a short quote and the logo of our research center, <i>in silico</i>, and next to scale up to try <i>in vitro</i> experiments with real data and real DNA sequences.
 You can see the used files as examples in this repository.